India–Qatar relations: History

 Diplomatic relations between India and Qatar were established in 1973.

 During a visit made by Emir Tamim bin Hamad al-Thani in March 2015, five MoUs entailing co-operation in several fields were signed.
 Additionally, an agreement on prisoner repatriation was made.
 According to this agreement, citizens of India or Qatar who are convicted and sentenced for a crime can be extradited to their native country to spend the remaining years of their prison sentence.

+In June 2024, Indian External Affairs Minister S. Jaishankar visited Doha, underscoring the increasing importance of Middle Eastern relations in India's foreign policy.
+Jaishankar met with Qatar's Prime Minister and Foreign Minister, Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani, to review the bilateral ties.
+While the Ministry of External Affairs' statement was brief, it highlighted historic and friendly relations, covering a range of topics including trade, investment, energy, and security.
+This visit followed Jaishankar's trip to the UAE, where India-UAE relations have seen significant growth, evidenced by a trade volume of $83.74 billion in 2023-2024.
+Qatar and India's relationship is deepening, particularly with the recent $78 billion LNG deal between QatarEnergy and India's Petronet, which is set to save India $6 billion.
+Despite some complexities, India's strategic engagement with Qatar is bolstered by the significant Indian expatriate population in Qatar, forming about 25% of its populace, primarily as migrant workers.

 Diplomatic visits

 Emir of Qatar Hamad bin Khalifa al Thani made diplomatic visits to India in April 1999, May 2005 and April 2012.

 On 4 June 2016 Prime Minister Narendra Modi arrived in Doha on a two-day visit which was focused on giving a new push to the economic ties, particularly in the hydrocarbon sector.
 During the visit he shared a meal with Indian workers living in Qatar and also addressed the NRIs at a gala event.

+On 17 February 2025, Indian Prime Minister Narendra Modi welcomed Qatari Emir Tamim bin Hamad Al Thani to Delhi, India, to increase and boost trade and economic relations between the two Countries.